michelou/wix-examples/MSI.md

   </tr>
 </table>

 MSI ("*Microsoft Silent Installer*") files are database files (with components and features) which are executed with the help of [`msiexec.exe`][msiexec_cmd].
-MSI files are the current recommended method for installations on MS Windows.
+MSI files are the current recommended method for installations on Microsoft Windows.

 > **:mag_right:** Here are two discussion feeds for people interested in a deeper insight :
 > - [The corporate benefits of using MSI files](https://serverfault.com/questions/11670/the-corporate-benefits-of-using-msi-files/274609)